 The cases, all venued in the US District Court for the Southern District of New York, were organized by the court into three separate dockets, or "Master Calendars" ("MC").
 The primary litigation against insureds of the WTC Captive was in the "debris removal" docket, MC 100 ("MC 100"), with allegations by workers involved in the rescue, recovery, and debris removal operations associated with the attacks on the World Trade Center.
-Additional litigation against WTC Captive's insureds was included in the "off site" docket, MC 102 ("MC 102"), which largely consists of claims of building cleaners who were responsible for removing dust and debris from inside office buildings near the Word Trade Center.
+Additional litigation against WTC Captive's insureds was included in the "off site" docket, MC 102 ("MC 102"), which largely consists of claims of building cleaners who were responsible for removing dust and debris from inside office buildings near the World Trade Center.
 Finally, a smaller group of plaintiffs made allegations regarding both on-site and off-site work; these claims were placed in the "straddle" docket, MC 103 ("MC 103").

-On June 23, 2010, the Settlement Process Agreement, as Amended ("Amended SPA") was reached with attorneys representing over 10,000 plaintiffs and approved by Judge Alvin Hellerstein.
-This began a period of work by the plaintiffs' attorneys to seek opt-in to the agreement by their clients.
-By November 2010, the WTC Captive determined based on information provided by the Allocation Neutral that the minimum required 95% of plaintiffs had evidenced an intention to opt in to the agreement.
-Pursuant to the Amended SPA, the Allocation Neutral is the primary party tasked with administering the settlement, including assessing each plaintiff's injuries and determining their resultant payments according to the medical criteria and other terms and conditions of the Amended SPA.
+On June 23, 2010, the Settlement Process Agreement, as Amended ("Amended SPA") was reached with attorneys representing over 10,000 plaintiffs and approved by Judge Alvin Hellerstein, and by November 2010, the WTC Captive determined, based on information provided by the Amended SPA administrator, that the minimum required 95% of plaintiffs had evidenced an intention to opt in to the agreement.

 The Amended SPA contained several financial components to be contributed by the WTC Captive: i) a base settlement contribution of \$625 million; ii) opt-in bonus payments of 2% of the settlement amount for every one percent in excess of the 95% opt-in requirement, and if the opt-in threshold exceeds 98%, additional opt-in bonus payments of one-fifth of one percent (0.20%) for every tenth of one percent (0.10%) above the 98% opt-in rate.
 At a 100% opt-in rate the bonus payments would total 10% of the settlement amount; iii) a contingent payment structure of up to \$25 million; iv) a contribution of \$3.5 million towards the costs of administering the settlement; and v) contribution of the WTC Captive's interest in an underlying marine insurance policy.
+In 2011 the parties signed a settlement agreement concerning this underlying marine policy and on June 9, 2011, \$28 million was transferred to the Amended SPA settlement account.